 This article is for Restoring an image from within Windows PE Rescue Media.
-For restoring an image in Windows see Restoring an image within Windows (see page 208).
+For restoring an image in Windows see Restoring an image within Windows.

 If the image contains only data, restoring it is very simple using Macrium Reflect.
 You can restore it back to its original location without interrupting the operating system.